Songonge/Power-BI-Projects/Retail Analysis/Retail_Sales_Case_Study.md

 ## Data Cleaning & Preparation
 * Checked for duplicates: No duplicate values were found.
-* Removed irrelevant fields: Country since it was only United States.
+* Removed irrelevant fields: Country, since it was only the United States.
 * Transformed the Product Name column by shortening text to facilitate display on the y-axis.
-* Assigned correct data type to numeric data fields.
+* Assigned the correct data type to numeric data fields.
-* Assigned correct data type to the date fields.
+* Assigned the correct data type to the date fields.
 * Checked for missing values: none were found.

 ## Data Modeling